Edward Chichester, 6th Marquess of Donegall: Biography

 The son of the elderly George Chichester, 5th Marquess of Donegall (1822–1904), Chichester was educated at the École nouvelle de la Suisse romande, Eton, and Christ Church, Oxford, and took up a career in journalism.
 For many years he wrote a column in the Sunday Dispatch under the title "Almost in Confidence".
 He made regular contributions to the Sunday News and Sunday Graphic, and also held a staff position on the Daily Sketch.
 As a journalist, he travelled extensively, notably covering the winter sports in St Moritz, Switzerland.
 He was a passenger on the maiden voyage of the Queen Mary, returning on the Hindenburg.
 In 1924, by virtue of his barony of Fisherwick in the Peerage of Great Britain, he was able to take a seat in the House of Lords on reaching the age of twenty-one.

 The Marquess had a lifelong interest in aviation and owned his own aircraft, which he used for pursuing news stories.
 He covered the Spanish Civil War and was a distinguished war correspondent throughout the Second World War.
 His interest extended to cars and he was President of the Middlesex County Automobile Club from 1964 until his death in 1975.
 In 1949 he became a disc jockey with the BBC and in 1956 ran a Dixieland band and a jazz club in Kensington.
 He was also the owner of a record company.

 He was a long-time member of the Sherlock Holmes Society of London, and edited its magazine, the Sherlock Holmes Journal, for many years.
 In that context and others, he told friends and acquaintances not to stand on ceremony ("My Lord") but not to use his first names either: "Call me Don!".

+In 1937, the Marquess was briefly engaged to the British-born American gossip-columnist, Sheilah Graham, whom he had met years earlier in London, before she moved to America.
+(At a Hollywood party given for Graham and the Marquess by the writer, Robert Benchley, Graham first set eyes on novelist F. Scott Fitzgerald, with whom she shortly after began a romance that lasted until Fitzgerald's death in 1940.)

 In 1943 he married Gladys Jean Combe, younger daughter of Captain Christian Combe, of the Royal Horse Guards, and his wife Lady Jane, daughter of George Conyngham, 3rd Marquess Conyngham.
 She was a descendant of the politician and brewer (of Combe Delafield and Co., later Watney Combe & Reid) Harvey Christian Combe, Lord Mayor of London from 1799 to 1800.
 Donegall parted from his wife after 10 years, and in 1962 moved to Switzerland.
 In 1968 the Marquess was granted a divorce under Swiss law and in that same year he married Maureen McKenzie (née Scholfield), daughter of Major Geoffrey C. Scholfield of Birkdale, Lancashire, and former wife of Douglas McKenzie, whom she had married in 1947.

 Donegall resigned as president of the National Canine Defence League in 1957.
 He had been connected with the League for more than thirty years.